-A concerted effort should be made to protect those areas where SAV currently exists since it is problematic to successfully restore or mitigate SAV losses.
-Impacts which result in losses of SAV such as direct alterations to a vegetated area or indirect actions within a watershed should be minimized.
-Primary causes of SAV loss include navigational dredging, filling, and reduced water clarity due to runoff from development and agriculture.
-Shading from docks, propeller dredging from boating, and bottom disturbing fishing gear also contribute to SAV loss (e.g. Orth et al. 2002b).
+A concerted effort should be made to protect those areas where SAV currently exists and habitat where SAV could potentially occur, since it can be problematic to successfully restore or mitigate SAV losses.
+Habitat where SAV habitat could potentially occur, a buffer, allows room for SAV seed dispersal, normal seasonal expansion, and would resolve the difficulty of accurately mapping belowground plant structure.
+Impacts which result in losses of SAV and SAV habitat, such as direct alterations to a vegetated area or indirect actions within a watershed, should be minimized.
+Primary causes of existing SAV and SAV habitat loss include coastal construction, reduced water clarity due to increased nutrients (and subsequent algal blooms), and sediment delivery to ambient waters from development and agriculture.
+Climate change is expected to have an effect on SAV distribution and abundance as water temperature, salinity, and water depth change.
+Shading from docks, propeller dredging from boating, and bottom disturbing fishing gear also contribute to SAV loss (e.g., Orth et al. 2002b).

-While there have been numerous documented restoration successes, there have been just as many or more failures.
-Therefore protection and conservation are much more assured and cost effective approaches to the preservation of SAV.
-Because SAV requirements for growth and survival are stringent, controlling the type, extent, intensity, and duration of impacts to SAV will further other efforts to restore and protect coastal fish habitat.
-Since the original policy was released SAV has been facing emerging issues including a boom in the installation of new boat mooring areas and significant increases in shellfish aquaculture in shallow coastal waters, both of which can conflict with the conservation of SAV.
+Since the original policy was released, SAV has been facing emerging issues including coastal construction (e.g., boom in the installation of new boat mooring areas, port expansions), and significant increases in aquaculture in shallow coastal waters, both of which can conflict with the conservation of SAV.
 This is especially true for shellfish aquaculture.
-Aquaculture has the potential for conflicts that requires careful ocean planning, and siting should not occur in current or adjacent to seagrass beds.
-Climate change is also expected to have an effect on SAV distribution and abundance as water temperature, salinity, and water depth change.
+Aquaculture has the potential for conflicts that requires careful ocean planning, and siting should not occur within or adjacent to areas of existing SAV or SAV habitat until further research can be completed that examines whether specific aquaculture practices, such as shellfish aquaculture, can co-exist with SAV.